Skip to main content

 Exploratory Practice (40 credits)

 With a focus on collaboration and conceptual thinking, you will continue to explore your specialism and develop your portfolio, learning necessary production workflows and specialised techniques.
-Throughout the unit, you’ll consider theoretical and abstract approaches to creative work.
+Throughout the unit, you’ll consider theoretical and abstract approaches to creative work while adopting an inclusive and respectful approach in your collaborative practice.

 Year 3